 In January 2014, I began researching the Campbell to learn about my father’s experience during the war.
-From 2014-2017, I met some very interesting people who wanted to help preserve the Campbell’s legacy.
-I also discovered alot about World War II from the Navy archival resources, which are freely available to the public today.
+From 2014-2018, I’ve met some very interesting people who wanted to help preserve the Campbell’s legacy.
+I also discovered alot about World War II from the materials in the Navy archives, resources, which are freely available to the public today.

-I would first like to thank my mother, Mary Barton Zuccarini (1922-2017), for sharing her memories as a Navy wife during the War.
+I would first like to thank my mother, Mary M. Barton Zuccarini (1922-2017), for sharing her memories as a Navy wife during the War.
 I liked her story about taking a 6-hour bus ride from Philadelphia, PA to Hampton, VA with a group of women.
 Their mission was to roll bandages at the Chamberlin Hotel.
 This is now a luxury retirement home on the Chesapeake Bay area where I live.

 My sister, Mimi Barton, for locating my father’s service file amongst boxes of photos in her home.
 She also located my father’s ribbons and bronze stars.
-These had been tucked away for decades.
+These had been tucked away for seven decades.

 Len Nowak, sonar operator on the CAMPBELL.
 I appreciate his letting me find him and his wife Anita Nowak via email.
 He scanned his scrapbook photos and sent them to me.
 I included some of them on this site.
 He also told me about his life aboard the Campbell and clarified architectural features of the ship when my husband was building his 1/96 scale model.
 Anita shared photos and information about the Campbell crew reunions.

 My husband, Gene Berger, for spending six months building a historically accurate ship model of the Campbell and taking it out to model shows and educational events.